Azure-Samples/app-service-mobile-xamarin-android-quickstart/README.md

 # App Service Mobile completed quickstart for Xamarin.Android apps
 This repository contains an Xamarin.Android app project based on the App Service Mobile Apps quickstart project, which you can download from the [Azure portal](https://portal.azure.com).
-These projects have been enhanced by the addition of offline sync, authentication, and push notification functionality.
+This project have been enhanced by the addition of offline sync, authentication, and push notification functionality.
 This demonstrates how to best integrate the various Mobile Apps features.
-To learn how to download the Xamarin.Android quickstart app project from the portal, see [Create an Xamarin.Android app](https://azure.microsoft.com/documentation/articles/app-service-mobile-xamarin-android-get-started/).
+To learn how to download the Xamarin.Android quickstart app project from the portal, see [Create a Xamarin.Android app](https://azure.microsoft.com/documentation/articles/app-service-mobile-xamarin-android-get-started/).
 This readme topic contains the following information to help you run the sample app project and to better understand the design decisions.

 + [Overview](#overview)
 + [Configure the Mobile App backend](#configure-the-mobile-app-backend)